KishanMishra1/zedrent/README.md

 # zedrent
-A E-commerce website made using Djnago.
+A E-commerce website made using Django.